U.S. flag

 Pregnancy Management

-For pregnant women with DCX-related SBH and known history of seizures or current epileptic seizures, close medical surveillance by a neurologist familiar with the treatment of seizures (preferably at an epilepsy center) is recommended.
+For pregnant women with DCX-related subcortical band heterotopia (SBH) and known history of seizures or current epileptic seizures, close medical surveillance by a neurologist familiar with the treatment of seizures (preferably at an epilepsy center) is recommended.

-Counseling should include discussion of the teratogenic risks associated with the currently used anti-seizure medication.
-For some anti-seizure medications or their combination, a substantially increased risk for fetal malformations may prompt reconsideration of the dosage or drug combination.
+Counseling should include discussion of the teratogenic risks associated with the currently used anti-seizure medication (ASM).
+For some ASMS or a combination, a substantially increased risk for fetal malformations may prompt reconsideration of the dosage or drug combination.
 Pregnant women should, however, be encouraged to continue medical seizure control under close surveillance and be informed about the risks associated with discontinuation of treatment.

 Counseling should also cover the preferred mode of delivery based on the current neurologic findings as well as any recommended postnatal measures for the newborn related to fetal medication exposure and its postnatal drop.

-Whenever possible, women should discuss the current anti-seizure medication or any recommended replacement of medication with higher teratogenic potential prior to any planned pregnancy.
+Whenever possible, women should discuss the current ASM or any recommended replacement of medication with higher teratogenic potential prior to any planned pregnancy.

 See MotherToBaby for further information on medication use during pregnancy.